s2t2/DataCollectorsOPIM244/README.md

 # Data Collectors OPIM 244
 https://datacollectors.herokuapp.com/

-This web application is my final for Managing Business Application Development in Python (OPIM 244) at Georgetown University.
-The application is a set of data aggregators intended to assist small business and student consultants.
+This web application is my final project for Managing Business Application Development in Python (OPIM 244) at Georgetown University.
+The application is a set of data collectors intended to assist small business and student consultants.

 ## Setup